Malachi Corley: New York Jets

 Corley was selected by the New York Jets in the third round (65th overall) of the 2024 NFL draft.
 On July 18, 2024, Corley signed his four-year rookie contract with the Jets.
+He reportedly asked Davante Adams for one million dollars for Adams to acquire jersey number #17 after being offered $17,000 dollars.
+Adams reportedly refused and owner Woody Johnson forced Corley to give up the number.

 On October 31, in the Jets’ Week 9 matchup against the Houston Texans, Corley let go of the ball just before the goal line after celebrating prematurely, ruling out his own 19-yard touchdown and turning the ball over as it went out of bounds in the end zone for a touchback.
 He appeared in nine games and started one as a rookie.
 He finished with three receptions for 16 yards.

 On August 26, 2025, Corley was waived by the Jets as part of final roster cuts.

 Cleveland Browns

 On August 27, 2025, Corley signed with the Cleveland Browns' practice squad.
 He was signed to the active roster on September 30.
+On December 7, 2025, Corley sustained a concussion during the second quarter of a game against the Tennessee Titans.

+On April 6, 2026, Corley re-signed with the Browns.